Unity-Technologies/ml-agents/docs/Migrating.md

 * The `MLAgents.Sensor` namespace has been removed.
 All sensors now belong to the `MLAgents` namespace.
 * The `SetActionMask` method must now be called on the optional `ActionMasker` argument of the `CollectObservations` method.
 (We now consider an action mask as a type of observation)
 * The method `GetStepCount()` on the Agent class has been replaced with the property getter `StepCount`
+* The `--multi-gpu` option has been removed temporarily.

 ### Steps to Migrate
 * Replace your Agent's implementation of `CollectObservations()` with `CollectObservations(VectorSensor sensor)`.
 In addition, replace all calls to `AddVectorObs()` with `sensor.AddObservation()` or `sensor.AddOneHotObservation()` on the `VectorSensor` passed as argument.